cloud-gov/cg-deploy-credhub/secrets.md

 1. Remaining `cg-deploy-powerdns` merged secrets + yaml in `*-pdns*.yml` will need to migrate to CredHub, terraform, or public manifests.
 1. `cg-deploy-prometheus` secrets accessed as varsfile `*-prometheus.yml` will need to migrate to CredHub, terraform, or public manifests.
 1. Remaining `cg-deploy-nessus-manager` merged secrets + yaml in `nessus-manager.*.yml` will need to migrate to CredHub, terraform, or public manifests.
+#### development, staging, and production bosh
+1. `cg-deploy-cf` secrets accessed as varsviles `secrets.yml` will need to migrate to CredHub, terraform, or public manifests.
+    1. Most of these are setup in `cf-deployment` and various opsfiles in `cg-deploy-cf/bosh/opsfiles`.
+We should maybe refactor the portions we control to use `user` types in credhub instead of direct access to passphrase/client secret in a `password` type.